-Adopting a horse can be a highly rewarding experience, and adopting a mustang can be a wonderful way to care for a horse in need of a home.
-But before you adopt a mustang, you’ll need to make sure that it’s the right choice for you.
+Adopting a horse can be a highly rewarding experience, and mustang adoption can be a wonderful way to care for a horse in need of a home.
+But before you adopt a mustang, you'll need to make sure that it's the right choice for you.

 Mustangs Need Training